kptdev/kpt/site/content/en/guides/producer/functions/ts/_index.md

    ```

 1. Try modifying the function in `src/label_namespace.ts` to perform other operations
    on `example-configs`, then repeat step 4.
+You can also explore other functions such as [suggest-psp] or [validate-rolebinding].

    The function should implement the `KptFunc` interface [documented here][api-kptfunc].